RootSystemML/RootSystemML.github.io/examples/beetroot.md

 id: 1
 ---

-A 2 steps time-serie of a root architecture containing contains one growing primary root and two laterals.
+A 2 steps time-serie of a root architecture containing one growing primary root and two laterals.
 It also contains the root axes [diameter][], the [parent-node][] property and a couple [annotations][].

   - [Image at time 0](/images/examples/beetroot/beetroot_0.png)
   - [RSML at time0](/images/examples/beetroot/beetroot_0.rsml)